kallehauge/flex-duck-js/README.md

 Tested devices
 ---
-*This is the devices I've personally been able to test in on myself but it should reflect the entire scale.*
+*This is the devices I've personally been able to test it on myself but it should reflect the entire scale.*

 **Tablets**

-- iPad 2: iOS7
+- iPad 2: *iOS7.*

 **Phones**

-- Android: Sony Xperia Mini Pro, Samsung Galaxy 3.
+- Android: *Sony Xperia Mini Pro, Samsung Galaxy 3.*

 License
 ---